flaf/shinken-packages/README.rst

 To build the .deb package on Debian Wheezy, you can run these commands in a shell:

 .. code:: sh

-  # Installation of the build-dependencies (and git of course).
-  GIT_DEPENDS='git openssl ca-certificates'
-  BUILD_DEPENDS='build-essential devscripts fakeroot debhelper quilt python-setuptools' apt-get install --no-install-recommends --yes $GIT_DEPENDS $BUILD_DEPENDS

   # Creation of the working directory.
   git clone https://github.com/flaf/shinken-package.git
   cd shinken-package/shinken

+  # Installation of the build-dependencies
+  BUILD_DEPENDS='<see the debian/control file>'
+  apt-get install --no-install-recommends --yes $BUILD_DEPENDS

   # Building of the Shinken package.
   ./debian/rules create_deb